CFMoto: History

-CFMoto was established in 1989 by Lai Guoqiang.
-In 2013, it began to be involved in the constructing high-end yachts.
+CFMOTO was established in 1989 by Lai Guoqiang.
+In 2013, it began to be involved in the construction of high-end yachts.

-In 2011, CFMoto and KTM entered into a commercial partnership.
+In 2011, CFMOTO and KTM entered into a commercial partnership.
 In 2017, the two companies started a joint venture that allows the production and sale of KTM motorcycles in China under the name of "KTMR2R".
-CFMoto also assembles the small displacement models on behalf of KTM in its Chinese factories and also produces the large displacement KTM engines.
+CFMOTO also assembles the small displacement models on behalf of KTM in its Chinese factories, as well as producing the larger displacement KTM engines.

-Since 2017, CFMoto has been listed on the Shanghai Stock Exchange as Chunfeng Power with the code 603129.
+Since 2017, CFMOTO has been listed on the Shanghai Stock Exchange as Chunfeng Power with the code 603129.

+At the end of 2020, CFMOTO announced a new sub-brand of electric motorcycles, a Zeeho.

 Sales and marketing

-CFMoto designs and manufactures 400-1000cc ATVs, 500-1000cc SSVs, 1000cc UTVs, and 125-800cc motorcycles.
+CFMOTO designs and manufactures 400-1000cc ATVs, 500-1000cc SSVs, 1000cc UTVs, and 125-800cc motorcycles.
 Its annual production capacity is 800,000 engines and more than 600,000 vehicles distributed in more than 100 countries and distributed by more than 2,000 partners.